-Many gift cards come with a warning printed on them: “Treat this gift card like cash.”
-That’s because, when a consumer loses a gift card, it’s can be gone for good.
+''Treat this gift card like cash.”
+This is a common warning seen printed on gift cards because when a consumer loses a gift card, its value can be gone for good.

 The features that make gift cards so convenient — their small size and the fact that you can tuck them away to use later, also make them easy to misplace, lose or even get stolen.